 Decide on your catering requirements, i.e. canapés, three course wedding breakfast, evening food, cocktails etc. Your chosen caterer can then advise on which elements they can provide within your budget.

 You might wish to attend a tasting before confirming your catering, or you may prefer to secure your caterer’s availability before thinking about your menu in finer detail.
-This decision is dependant on your priorities, but rest assured, there is no right or wrong order in which to do it.
+This decision is dependent on your priorities, but rest assured, there is no right or wrong order in which to do it.

 A tasting is about more than choosing a delicious dish.
 You should use your tasting as an opportunity to see how beautifully your caterer presents a dish and what style of service would best suit your chosen menu.
 See our post ‘Back to basics: Wedding food options’ for advice on which type of service you’ll love.

 Budget hint: Tastings take chefs time and skill to source and prepare.
 Don’t be surprised if a private tasting comes at a cost.
 Factor this in when deciding your wedding catering budget.
 You may also need to book in advance, as appointments may be limited.

 When you feel confident about your chosen caterer, you’ll need to confirm the booking by paying a deposit.
 This may range from around £500 – £1500 depending on your requirements.